NatalieHumphriesGitHub/qa-march-project/README.md

 **Version Control System**

-I used Git as my VCS and stored my source code in a repository on GitHub.
-I built specific features on feature branches which were deleted after they were pushed to the dev branch which was set as the default branch so that nothing was pushed to main accidentally.
-The main branch was updated periodically during the project and also when the application was finialised and finished.
+I used git as my VCS and stored my source code in a repository on GitHub.
+I built specific features on feature branches which were deleted after they were pushed to the dev branch, which was set as the default branch so that nothing was pushed to main accidentally.
+The main branch was updated periodically during the project and also when the application was finalised and finished.
 Below is a snapshot of the network graph of the repository.
-A webhook was also set up to Jenkins (the build/test server) so that tests were automatically run after each commit to the repo.
+A webhook was also set up to Jenkins (the build/test server) so that tests were automatically run after each commit to the repository.

 ![Network Graph](https://github.com/NatalieHumphriesGitHub/qa-march-project/blob/3ec97a59743bcd67b7f8d75a5f98936dbf4195bd/Network%20Graph.png)